VivianZhao12/CAPSTONE-stockreturn/README.md

 # Evaluate the model
 python evaluate.py --ticker <ticker_in_lowercase>

-# load all epochs' prediction results
+# Load all epochs' prediction results
 ## to run with sentiment data
 python load_model_results.py <ticker_in_lowercase> --with_sentiment